 6th Police District Advisory Council

-Karen Adams and Clay Scherer of the Wash West Board, regularly attend the monthly PDAC meetings.
-Here, they learn first hand from the 6th District Commanding Officer, Captain Korn, any crime committed throughout the District and any resulting arrests.
+J Nathan Bazzel of the Wash West Board regularly attends the monthly PDAC meetings.
+Here, he learns first hand from the 6th District Commanding Officer, Captain Korn, any crime committed throughout the District and any resulting arrests.
 Issues are addressed from all Civic Associations from the District.
 This has become an invaluable resource.
 Safety measures are shared and contacts are made.

 Each month offers an opportunity to present two deserving officers the recognition they deserve for outstanding service in the line of duty.
 Captain Korn presents each with a commemorative plaque while detailing why each officer deserves to be given the award.